Kitware/trame/docs/content/docs/getting_started.md

 ## Shared state

-Trame mainly focus on the Python side, therefore the variables that we aim to use across our application will be defined from Python.
+Trame mainly focuses on the Python side, therefore the variables that we aim to use across our application will be defined from Python.
 The following sections will illustate the various way you can affect the shared state.

 ### UI element with a dynamic variable

-The example below use Vuetify to create a slider where the value controlled by that slider is available in our shared state behind the name `slider_value` that we initialize with the value `8`.
+The example below uses Vuetify to create a slider where the value controlled by that slider is available in our shared state behind the name `slider_value` that we initialize with the value `8`.
 So variables in our shared state can be defined and initialized right were we want to use them when defining our UI elements.
-In that example, the slider will be able to modify that value but also will reflect its content if that value change on the server side.
+In this example, the slider will be able to modify that value but also will reflect its content if that value changes on the server side.

 ```python
 from trame.html import vuetify